palmerlab/behaviour_box/README.md

 connection.
 This is not a necessary component, however I wrote it to make running trials a lot easier.

-The script runs on the command line.
-The

-To install numpy follow the instructions at http://www.lfd.uci.edu/~gohlke/pythonlibs/ I used version 1.11.2+mkl for this, however the Chris Gohlke doesn't seem to archive older versions.
-TODO: test upgrading numpy.

-`pip install pandas==0.19.0 pyserial==2.7 Colorama==0.3.7 sounddevice==0.35`

 call signature
 ```
 usage: SerialControl.py [-h] [-af] [--trials [TRIALS [TRIALS ...]]]